 7 The total catch of orange roughy in the portion of the South Tasman Rise occurring in the Convention Area shall be 0 tonnes, until otherwise decided by the Commission, based on advice from the Scientific Committee.

-[8[AUS] Members and CNCPs agree, having regard to SC6-INFO-02, that the total catch of orange roughy in the Challenger Plateau in the 2019 fishing year should not exceed 1,600 tonnes].

-[8[NZ] Members and CNCPs agree to have regard to the yield estimates from the most recent stock assessments when determining the total catch of orange roughy in the Challenger Plateau in each fishing year.]

-s[][noted][][will]
+8 In accordance with the report of the 6th meeting of the Scientific Committee which noted that the estimated annual yield of orange roughy on the Challenger Plateau was 1 746t, Members and CNCPs acknowledgedthat the total allowable catch shouldnot exceed 1 600 tonnes until 30 September 2019.

-9 The total catch of orange roughy in Westpac Bank shall be limited to [200] tonnes in the 2019 fishing year.
+9 The total catch of orange roughy in Westpac Bank shall be limited to 200 tonnes (based on 12.5% of the 1600 tonne limit referred to in paragraph 8) in the 2019 fishing year but may be reviewed by the Commission following advice from the Scientific Committee based on a stock assessment undertaken by New Zealand and other relevant information.

-10 Until the Scientific Committee recommends precautionary catch limits, the catch of all other target and non-target fish species in the Evaluated Area shall be limited to a level that does not exceed the annual average catch levels of that Member or CNCP over the period 1 January 2002 to 31 December 2006.
+10 Until the Scientific Committee recommends precautionary catch limits, the catch of all other target and non-target fish species in the Evaluated Area shall be limited to a level that does not exceed the annual average catch levels of that Member or CNCP over the period 1 January 2002 to 31 December 2006 as shown in Table 3.

 11 The Scientific Committee will provide regular advice on the status of bottom fishing target species and non-target species to enable the Commission to continue meeting the objectives of the Convention and this CMM.
 The Scientific Committee may provide advice on the revision or subdivision of the catch limits set out in this section.

 12 The Scientific Committee shall review its advice on bottom fishing target species and non-target species no later than every five (5) years, or a shorter period as determined by the Commission.